GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 `drupal-VERSION`, where `VERSION` represents the Drupal version number.
 You probably don't want that directory name in your website path.

 1. Move the files up one level in the directory structure.
-Note that the version number appears twice.

-        sudo mv drupal-/* drupal-/.htaccess ./

-    For Drupal 7, add:
+For examle:

-        sudo mv drupal-/.gitignore ./
+        sudo mv drupal-8.9.10/{.[!.],}* ./

 1. Remove the now-empty directory:

-        sudo rm -rf drupal-/
+        sudo rmdir drupal-8.9.10/

+## Setting up the database

+Create a MySQL database for Drupal and then grant permissions to a non-root user account that Drupal can use to access the database.
+If you are using a Marketplace solution, you can see the MySQL administrator password on the Deployment Manager deploy page after your LAMP stack is deployed.

+1. Create the new database:

+        mysqladmin -u root -p create drupal

+     In this example, the database is named `drupal`.

+1. Log in to the MySQL console:

+        mysql -u root -p

+    Enter the MySQL administrator password, when prompted.

+1. Set the permissions on the database for the MySQL user account used by Drupal:

+        CREATE USER 'MYSQL_USERNAME'@'localhost' IDENTIFIED BY 'MYSQL_PASSWORD';
+        GRANT ALL ON drupal.* TO 'MYSQL_USERNAME'@'localhost';

+    Replace `MYSQL_USERNAME` and `MYSQL_PASSWORD` in the commands above with your values.

+1. Exit the MySQL console.

+        exit

 ## Running the installer

 Drush runs the installer for you.
 You must provide the following information:

-* The password of the MySQL administrator that you provided before deploying the LAMP stack.
-* An account name and password for the first Drupal user (the administrator).
+* An account name and password you choose for the first Drupal user (the administrator).
-* A name and user account information for the MySQL database.
+* The MySQL user account and password your created in the previous step.

 Use the following command:

         sudo drush site-install \
-      --db-su=root \
-      --db-su-pw=MYSQL_ADMIN_PASSWORD \
         --account-name=NAME \
         --account-pass=PASSWORD \
         --site-name="Drupal on Google Compute Engine" \
-      --db-url=mysql://MYSQL_USERNAME:MYSQL_PASSWORD@localhost/DATABASE_NAME
+        --db-url=mysql://MYSQL_USERNAME:MYSQL_PASSWORD@localhost/drupal

-replacing `MYSQL_ADMIN_PASSWORD`, `NAME`, `PASSWORD`, `MYSQL_USERNAME`,
-`MYSQL_PASSWORD`, and `DATABASE_NAME` with the appropriate values.
+replacing `NAME`, `PASSWORD`, `MYSQL_USERNAME`, and `MYSQL_PASSWORD` with the appropriate values.

 ### Updating directory settings